cqtan/imi-unicorns/readme.md

     * ...
 * ...

-Once training data has been placed within the root directory, the train.py script can be run with:
+Simply run the script with the directory, which has all the images, e.g.,

-`python train.py -d data`
+`python datasplitter.py -d data`

+Output will be:
+* a directories for training,
+* a directory for validation
+* as well as the labels in form of a **.pickle** file, a.k.a. the Label-Binarizer.

+---
+## Train
+Training can be done in two different ways.
+* With "train.py" for using the VGGnet provided in the "cnn" directory.
+    * `python train.py -t train-data/train -v train-data/val -l labels.pickle`
+* With "imagenet_transfer.py" for using the VGGnet provided by Keras.
+    * `python train_keras.py -t train-data/train -v train-data/val -l labels.pickle`

+The first one was simply used as a starting point and to have a peek in to how the VGGnet is implemented.
+Using the second one with Keras simplifies it a bit more but in essence, they are very similar.
+Both perform preprocessing and augmentation of the data.

 Output files are:
 * model.h5 (the trained model file)
-* lb.pickle (the label-binarizer, which houses all the labels)
-* A log file
+* A log file (logs time and classes)

 ---
 ## Predict

-Once the model and label-binarizer have been created, then predictions can be made with:
+Once the model and label-binarizer have been created, then predictions can be made with though 2 version can be used again:
+* "predict.py": Uses the weights you have trained (either with "train.py" or "train_keras.py")

-`python predict.py -m model-sbb1.h5 -l lb-sbb1.pickle -d data`
+    * `python predict.py -m model.h5 -l labels.pickle -d data`
+* "predict_imagenet.py": Uses the weights available in Keras, specifically for Imagenet only.
+(This includes the top layer)
+    * `python predict_imagenet.py -m model.h5 -l labels.pickle -d data`

 (model and label-binarizer names may vary!)

-Output files are (currently):
+Output files are:
-* categories-18.json
+* categories.json
-* categories_alt-18.json
+* categories_alt.json
-* another log file
+* another log file (logs time and classes)

-(note: the '18' is amount of classes)

-Difference between the two is that the categories_alt.json includes the **accuracy** and **count** of the predicted label.
+Difference between the two is that the categories_alt.json includes the **accuracy** and **count** of the predicted labels.
 Reason for this, is to be able to sort images by their predicted accuracy, making images with high accuracy be shown first.
 * Accuracies are Integers ranging from 75-100
+* This, however, was never used but could potentially be useful for future projects!

+---
 ## JSON file version 3 structure:

 These are currently the JSON files with postfix '_alt'.
 They additionally add to the class occurrance also the predicted class' accuracy as well as the amount of occurrence (count).
+Please refer to the example JSON files in the "JSONs" directory.

-The file itself is has 3 sections:
+The file itself has 3 sections:
 * category_data
 * book_data
 * image_data